We Iowans are spoiled. We really do have a great state fair, a legacy we’ve enjoyed for a very long time–since 1854.

 Back then Goffs lived in Audubon County, Melville Township.
 Not only did the Iowa State Fair get a new Administration Building that year, there was a new grandstand, a new race track, and new sidewalks.

-In fact, probably because 1909 was the 55th anniversary of the State Fair, the legislature voted $100,000 for a new grandstand–for some 900 tons of steel plus plenty of cement and stone to built it.
+In fact, probably because 1909 was the 55th anniversary of the State Fair, the legislature voted $100,000 for a new grandstand–for some 900 tons of steel plus plenty of cement and stone to build it.
 It’s still in use today.

 Wireless telegraphing flashed messages across the Fairgrounds and motorcycle races were held for the first time.
 Iowa women rallied for the right to vote.